 Fungal agar plates in contact with a general lab work bench (left) and the laminar flow hood tray (right).

-With filtered laminar air flow and UV sterilization, our laminar flow hood creates an exceptionally sterile workspace.
-This sterility is maintained for extended periods, up to 24 hours in this instance.
+Our laminar flow hood creates an exceptionally clean workspace.
+This envrionment is maintained for extended periods, up to 24 hours in this instance.

-By cleaning with disinfectant and using UV sterilization, the internal surfaces of our laminar flow hood are sterile.
+By following correct cleaning procedure, the internal surfaces of our laminar flow hood are contaminat-free.
 Whereas, a general lab bench has significant levels of contamination.

-These tests demonstrate the sterility of a laminar flow hood workspace is essential for working with sensitive or biological samples.
+These tests demonstrate the cleanliness of a laminar flow hood workspace, which is essential for working with sensitive or biological samples.

 Contributing Authors